Classes We Offer

 Formerly It Skinks

 Students will have the opportunity to touch turtles, snakes (all non-venomous), and alligators as they learn about the characteristics of reptiles and amphibians.
 With a focus on species native to South Carolina, the class will cover adaptations, behaviors, and life cycles of each animal.
-An experienced naturalist will answer any student questions and encourage the safe treatment of all live animals.

 Lost and Found